erfanrazavi1/django-web-scraping-selenium/README.md

 python manage.py runserver
 After running the server, you can visit the following URL in your browser to see the project:

 http://127.0.0.1:8000/

 Running the Project with a Script
-If you want to run the project using a simple script, you can use the run_app.py script located in the dist folder.
-Just run the script:

-python dist/run_app.py
-Building the Executable Script
-If you want to build the executable script yourself, follow these steps:
+If you want to run with exe file. got to following dir: python dist/run_app.py

 License
 This project is licensed under the MIT License.